bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 The compiler must go 'up' one layer in Scope to find the declaration of thing in order to achieve Closure.

+## 4. Four rules of the `this` keyword

+1. When a function is contained in the Global Scope, `this` refers to Global/console/window.
+2. When a function is called with a preceeding dot, the object before the dot is `this`.
+3. When a Constructor Function is used, `this` refers to the Specific Instance of the object created.
+4. When `.call` or `.apply` are used, `this` is explicitly defined.